 With a great success rate, uterine fibroid embolization is a successful surgery.
 The majority of patients who have the surgery have a significant improvement in their symptoms and a reduction in the size of their uterine fibroids.
 After UFE, menstruation that had been heavy will typically resume its more regular flow.
 After embolization, fibroids starve and shrink, similarly to how they naturally do after menopause.

-How does UFE work?
+How does Uterine Fibroid Embolization work?

 During UFE, a catheter (a tiny tube) is inserted into a leg or wrist blood vessel, directed by fluoroscopic (X-ray) pictures of the blood vessels that nourish the uterine fibroids.
 To restrict the blood flow to the fibroids, tiny particles are injected.
 Patients can go home after the fibroids’ blood supply is cut off as the fibroids gradually get smaller during the following few weeks and months.